qutip/qutip/qutip/nonmarkov/bofin/README.md

 This repository contains the pure Python version of the solver.
 It should be noted that the C++ version dramatically speeds up RHS construction, with respect to the Python version.
 We have noted more than 10x speedup using the C++ version for some hard Fermionic HEOM problems.

+### IMPORTANT

+ If you run the code on hard to compute systems, we recommend you set up the C++ verision as given here : https://github.com/tehruhn/bofin_fast

 ## Installing dependencies & setting up